Vision and Values

 Students at Beacon High are known individually by the staff and no one is left behind.

 Our pastoral structures ensure that everyone has an adult who knows them well and will notice if something is not right.
-This sense of belonging is helped by the house structure which promotes a community identity.

 When things do go wrong, the school is quick to act and uses a restorative approach to managing poor behaviour.
 We want our young people to understand the impact they have on others and take responsibility for their own conduct to maintain the calm and orderly environment.